 Anitt Wilkinson is a Community Affairs Analyst at the Federal Reserve Bank of Boston.
 She helped to coordinate the national Faith-Based Economic Development Conference.
-Connecticut Maine Massachusetts New Hampshire Rhode Island Vermont Connecticut Maine Massachusetts New Hampshire Rhode
+Connecticut Maine Massachusetts New Hampshire Rhode Island Vermont Connecticut Maine Massachusetts New Hampshire by Kathleen Gill